AnhadSodhi/BakkesLeague-Launcher/README.md

 # BakkesLeague-Launcher
 A .bat file to launch both Bakkesmod and Rocket League, allowing your plugins and game to both load in just one click.
+No installation or setup required!

 It is mapped to the default installation locations for both Bakkesmod and Rocket League.
 If your Bakkesmod and/or Rocket League is not installed in these locations, have no fear!